jayrave/falkon/README.md

 ##Credits
 - [Andrew O'Malley](https://github.com/andrewoma) - creator of [kwery](https://github.com/andrewoma/kwery) which gave me the idea & some core concepts
 - [Gray](https://github.com/j256) - creator of [ORMLite](https://github.com/j256/ormlite-core) which inducted me into the world of ORMs & has been my choice of work-horse for the past few years

+##Check this out
+If you like keeping your models clean, you may be interested in checking out another library => [Moshi: Pristine Models](https://github.com/jayrave/moshi-pristine-models) (Disclaimer: I am the author), an add-on to [Moshi] (https://github.com/square/moshi), which helps to keep your models free of JSON serializing/deserializing specific annotations.
+Like this library, it enables to programmatically define the mapping between models & JSON